-- Tempo changes - Adding, editing, and removing Automation, Snapshot, Bypass, and Controller assignments

-Note that when Undo restores the removal of a block that includes assignments, in most cases, these assignments are restored with the block, but in some cases may not be able to be retained.

-- Edit actions performed via Automation controllers and MIDI CC messages - Setlist and preset loading done via MIDI Bank/Program Change, CC messages, or via Automation - Pasting a copied Snapshot - Changes to any settings within the Helix Native Preferences window - Changing the Hardware Compatibility mode, either via the Preferences window HC mode selection, or via loading a preset from a different device/HC mode source (also see "Hardware Compatibility Modes" on page 13) - Actions performed within the Presets and IR Library windows (e.g., importing, reordering, or pasting presets or IRs, etc.) Note that loading a preset by double-clicking on it directly within the Presets Library is supported within Helix Native-see next point - Undo for the action of loading a preset is supported, with a few limitations: - Loading a preset which also includes a HC mode change is not supported by Undo, and will clear the current Undo history - Any preset change performed via MIDI PC/CC messages or Automation will also clear the current Undo / Redo history
+- Tempo changes - Adding, editing, and removing Automation, Snapshot, Bypass, and Controller assignments - Note that, since these assignment actions are not supported by Undo, when Undo restores a block that was removed via the Cut or Clear Block commands, any such assignments that existed for the block are not able to be restored. - Edit actions performed via Automation controllers and MIDI CC messages - Setlist and preset loading done via MIDI Bank/Program Change, CC messages, or via Automation\ - Pasting a copied Snapshot - · Changes to any settings within the Helix Native Preferences window - Changing the Hardware Compatibility mode, either via the Preferences window HC mode selection, or via loading a preset from a different device/HC mode source (also see "Hardware Compatibility Modes" on page 13) - Actions performed within the Presets and IR Library windows (e.g., changing setlists, importing, reordering, or pasting presets or IRs, etc.) Note that loading a preset by double-clicking on it directly within the Presets Library is supported within Helix Native-see next point - Undo for the action of loading a preset is supported, but with a few limitations: - Loading a preset which also includes a HC mode change is not supported by Undo, and will clear the current Undo history - Any preset change performed via MIDI PC/CC messages or Automation will also clear the current Undo / Redo history - Since the actions of creating & removing Automation, Bypass, and Controller assignments are not supported by Undo, when an Undo restores a previously loaded preset, any such assignments that exist within the preset are not restored.
+(Note that if you save your preset once you've created assignments within it, you can simply load the saved preset from the library again and it will include all your saved assignments!)